Sherman5A/apple-silicon/report/report.md

 for almost-complete vertical integration of their laptop and desktop processors.
 Thus, in WWDC [@apple-announcement] the 'M' processor series was announced.
-As stated in the RISC & CISC explanation, in contemporary processors ISA has little affect on efficiency.
-Instead, microarchitecture design, technology node (the size of the transistors), and software integration effect performance and efficiency far more, and Apple controls all of those aspects.
+As stated in the RISC & CISC explanation, in contemporary processors ISA has little effect on efficiency.
+Instead, microarchitecture design, technology node (the size of the transistors), and software integration effect performance and efficiency far more, and Apple controls all them aspects.
 Furthermore, unlike AMD and Intel, Apple's processors are only used in their product;
 therefore, the processors can use expensive designs and technology, absorbing extra costs into the end-product.
 AMD and Intel are unable to do this as